yyutong/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `ExpenseBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add expense with its category**
+**Use case: Add expense to current expense book **

 **MSS**

-1. User requests to list expenses
-2. UniSave shows a list of existing expenses
-3. User requests to add a category to a specific expense in the list
+1. User chooses to add an expense into the expense book.
-4. UniSave adds the category input by user to the specific expense
+2. UniSave adds the expense to the expense book.
     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The expense is invalid.

+    * 1a1.
+UniSave shows an error message.
+    * 1a2.
+User enters new expense.
+Steps 1a1-1a2 are repeated until the data entered is valid.

+    Use case resume at Step 2

+**Use case: Edit an expense in current expense book **

+**MSS**

+1. User chooses to edit an expense in the expense book.
+2. UniSave edit the specified expense to the expense book.
     Use case ends.

+**Extensions**

-* 3a.
-The given index is invalid.
+* 1a.
+The edited expense is invalid or the requested expense is invalid.

-    * 3a1.
+    * 1a1.
 UniSave shows an error message.
+    * 1a2.
+User enters new information to be edited.
+Steps 1a1-1a2 are repeated until the data entered is valid.

     Use case resume at Step 2

+**Use case: View help**

+**MSS**

+1. User wants to view all valid commands they can use.
+2. UniSave shows a table with all commands as well as a link to UniSave's user guide.
+    Use case ends.

+**Use case: Show Statistic**

+**MSS**

+1. User wants to see a brief summary of his expenses
+2. UniSave shows a table with brief expense summary as well as a pie chart for the expenses.
+    Use case ends.

 **Use case: View expense**